roeegro/SwimFix/README.md

     - **2D Real-Time Multi-Person Keypoint Detection**:
         - 18 keypoint body keypoint estimation based on the OpenPose library.
     - **Performance Assessment** of the swimmer:
-	    - Error detection including multiple error types
+	    - Error detection including multiple error types.
 	    - Manuel error annotation on each frame of the video of your choice
     - **Extraction & Visualization** of various performance measures:
 		- The keypoints' coordinates